The Electric (Finally) Gets Its Due

 An EV By Any Other Name is Still the First

 It starts with an idea by Swatch CEO Nicolas G. Hayek—the watch company should also have a car and an electric one at that.
 Thus the Smart Car is born, but seeing as Swatch is not a car manufacturer, it turns to partners to help out and Daimler picks up on the idea while other automakers are skeptical, to say the least.
 Daimler and Mitsubishi work together to make the little car a dream come true, with Daimler taking the 2-door Smart Car and Mitsubishi the 5-door hatchback iMiEV—standing for Mitsubishi innovative Electric Vehicle.
-It launches for fleet customers in Japan in July 2009, beating the Nissan Leaf by 8 months and making it the first mass-produced, all-electric automobile made available to the public.
+It launches for fleet customers in Japan in July 2009.
 Computer mouse looking with a far more spacious interior than it appears, the little electric city car is no one’s highway warrior, but considered a great get-around town vehicle.